 When I joined Cuvva back at the start of 2017, we had no dedicated COps team (which was fine as we were only catering to about 500 conversations a month), and only a very primitive dashboard for viewing customer data.
-Today we have a 16 strong team, covering the needs of 35,000 people each week, and extensive tooling that enables a real person to reply within 1 minute – 24 hours a day, every single day of the year.
-No annoying “AI” chatbots, no queues and we don’t do anything to avoid messages – there’s a button which goes directly to chat on every screen in the app.
+Today we have a 16 strong team, covering the needs of 35,000 people each week, and extensive tooling that enables a real person to reply within 1 minute - (between 9am to 9pm, as of April 2022) every single day of the year.
+No annoying "AI" chatbots, no queues and we don't do anything to avoid messages - there's a button which goes directly to chat on every screen in the app.

-Initially, we set what we thought was quite an optimistic target: a 5 min median response time between 6am-1am every day.
+Initially, we set what we thought was quite an optimistic target: a 5 min median response time.
 Somewhat surprisingly, we achieved this almost immediately.
-We gradually raised our internal expectations, first bringing the response time down to about 90 seconds, then expanding to 24-hour coverage.
+We gradually raised our internal expectations, first bringing the response time down to about 90 seconds, then expanding to our coverage.

 Now, our median response time is about 45 seconds.
 Some customers are suspicious that they might not be talking to real people, or that there's an automated system providing the fast responses.
 (Yes, they are exclusively human!)
 So we've decided to stop here for now.